russelltrow/gsf-oc/oc-responsibilities.md

 ---
 layout: default
-title: OC responsibilities
+title: OC Responsibilities
-nav_order: 21
+nav_order: 3
 ---
 [//]: # (SPDX-License-Identifier: CC-BY-4.0)

-# The Green Software Foundation Oversight Committee (OC) responsibilities
+# Responsibilities

 * Coordinating the technical direction of the Green Software Foundation.
 * Approving project proposals (including, but not limited to, incubation, deprecation and changes to a project’s charter or scope) in accordance with a project lifecycle document to be developed, approved and maintained by the OC.